hfinkel/lfort/docs/LanguageExtensions.rst

 Object Literals and Subscripting
 --------------------------------

-Clang provides support for :doc:`Object Literals and Subscripting
+LFort provides support for :doc:`Object Literals and Subscripting
 <ObjectiveCLiterals>` in Objective-C, which simplifies common Objective-C
 programming patterns, makes programs more concise, and improves the safety of container creation.
 There are several feature macros associated with object